opelikano/gsheets_synch/README.md

 This project provides data copying from Google Sheets to mySQL.
 It is used framework Laravel.

-## Creating a project and providing access to the API.
+## Creating a project and providing access to the API
 Creating a GoogleCloud Project:
 - Log in to the Google Cloud Console  https://console.cloud.google.com/welcome/
 - Create a new project or select an existing one where you'll be working.